semantic-hostnames/semantic-hostnames/README.md

 - Optional: Image data (AMI info, etc)

 The third label, _Image Data_, is not covered here as it is very specific to individual implementations.

+The RFC states the entire name must be no more than 253 octets, and each period-separated label should be no more than 63 octets.
+Underscores are not allowed.

 ### First label: Business Value